 Making a Report to the College

-The Office of Equal Opportunity is responsible for receiving all reports of, and overseeing investigations related to, sexual assault and harassment, stalking, and abusive relationships.
+The Office of Equal Opportunity is responsible for receiving reports about, and overseeing investigations related to, discrimination, harassment, and sexual violence.

 You may decide to report to the Office of Equal Opportunity because you want the college to have a record of what happened and who caused harm, but are not interested in a formal investigation.